 Emergency dental services, if required, may be obtained from any provider, including an out-of-network dentist, at no additional cost.

-You can obtain a claim form from your employer and return the completed claim form, with any required proof, back to your employer.
+You can get a claim form from your employer and return the completed claim form, with any required proof, back to your employer.
 Your employer will certify your insurance under the group policy and send the certified claim form and proof to us.